PredictiveEcology/Require/cran-comments.md

 ## Release information

-This is minor update to address CRAN failures on Fedora and Mac, as requested by Brian Ripiley.
+This is minor update to address CRAN failures on Fedora and Mac, as requested by Brian Ripley.

 See `NEWS.md` for a full list of changes.